African Things To Do

 • Good to know

-Use Bamako as the planning base for your route
+Use Bamako as the practical base to organize route logistics

 Ségou